serge123/disk-to-image-image-to-disk/README.md

     - *-sda2.raw.gz.md5   *-sda2.raw.gz file md5sum
     - and so on

-    * is [FILENAME], see above how to use backup-disk-testing.sh for details
+    * is [FILENAME], see above how to use backup-disk.sh for details

-Logical disks such as sda5, sda6 ... will be not stored separate with backup-disk-testing.sh.
+Logical disks such as sda5, sda6 ... will be not stored separate with backup-disk.sh.
 They will be included to extended partition (it is usually sda2)